tdcosta100/SliderWithTickLabels/README.md

 Below are simple examples of how you can use SliderWithTickLabels control.
 I tried to keep them as simple as possible.
 Of course, you can make more elaborate constructions to fit your needs.

+The `custom` namespace in the examples is defined as `xmlns:custom="clr-namespace:SliderWithTickLabels;assembly=SliderWithTickLabels"`

 ### Basic

 The only necessary property to show the labels is TickPlacement.
 The rest of properties were modified to create a more interesting example.